DoctorOla/simple_linear_regression_model_with_python/README.md

 ### Built With

+This project is built with libraries like numpy, pandas, a random seed was set, data for house features was also generated.
+All the features was consolidate into one table.
+The square footage was considered also, price, number of bedroom and location.
 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 <!-- GETTING STARTED -->